billpg/HashBack/README.md

 # Cross Request Token Exchange
 An authentication exchange between two web services.

-This version of the document is a **public draft** for review and discussion and has been tagged as `CRTE-PUBLIC-DRAFT-2`.
+This version of the document is a **public draft** for review and discussion and has been tagged as `CRTE-PUBLIC-DRAFT-3`.
 If you have any comments or notes, please open an issue on this project's public github.

 This document is Copyright William Godfrey, 2023.
 You may use its contents under the terms of the Creative-Commons Attribution license.

 ## The elevator pitch.

-Alice and Bob are both normal web servers.
-- (Alice opens an HTTPs request to Bob.)
+- (Alice opens an HTTPS request to Bob.)
   - "Hey Bob.
 I want to use your API but I need a Bearer token."
-  - (Bob opens a separate HTTPS request to Alice.)
+- (Bob opens a separate HTTPS request back to Alice.)
-  - "Hey Alice, have this Bearer token."
+  - "Hey Alice.
+I've got this request for a Bearer token from someone claiming to be you."
-  - "Thanks Bob."
-- "Thanks Alice."
+  - "That's me."
+- (Bob responds to Alice's original HTTPS request.)
+  - "Here's your Bearer token."

 Did you notice what **didn't** happen?

-Neither side needed a pre-shared key, a shared secret nor a place to securely store them.
-Both machines are web servers with TLS already set up and this is what enables the exchange to work.
+No-one needed a pre-shared key nor a shared secret.
+No-one needed a place to securely store them.
+The two web servers already have TLS set up and this is what enables the exchange to work.

 When you make an HTTPS request, thanks to TLS you can be sure who you are connecting to, but the service receiving the request can't be sure who the request is coming from.
-By using **two separate** HTTPS requests in opposite directions, the two web servers may perform a brief handshake and exchange a *Bearer* token.
+By using **two separate** HTTPS requests, the two web servers may perform a brief handshake and exchange a *Bearer* token.

 ### What's a Bearer token?